Frequently asked Oracle Forms and Reports Interview Questions:

 Answer: To get report data in an Excel format, we can use:

 - SPOOL Command

 Q #18) What is the difference between flex mode and confined mode?

-Ans: Confined mode if set restricts the child object within enclosing parent objects.
-If not set on, child an object can move out of parent objects.
+Answer: Confined mode, if set restricts the child object within enclosing parent objects.
+If not set on, the child objects can move out of parent objects.

-During flex mode, parent objects will adjust its border if child object expands or moves.
+During flex mode, parent objects will adjust their border if the child object expands or moves.
 If not set, parent borders stay fixed when the child objects move.

 Q #19) What is a matrix report and how many minimum groups are required to prepare the same?